 11. Score Online Savings at Groupon

 Dental clinics regularly offer discount dental work to attract new patients, so for the latest money-saving vouchers, coupons, and deals head over to Groupon.
-Offers range from cut-price teeth whitening kits to affordable All-on-4 treatment, so make sure you check this website before agreeing on a price with your dentist.
+Offers range from cut-price teeth whitening kits to affordable full-mouth restorations, so make sure you check this website before agreeing on a price with your dentist.

 12. Take Advantage of Local Radio and Newspaper Deals

 New dental clinics often advertise on local media like radio, billboards, and newspapers, with many offering deals on dental work to get you through their door.
 Cut out those newspaper coupons, mention that radio advert deal, and use them to your advantage.
 You can use these discounts as a stepping stone to save more money, particularly when you know your dentist is trying to rustle up more business!

 All these tips should be plenty to get you started.
 If you know about any more ways to reduce the cost of dental treatment in Australia please get in touch, we would love to hear from you.